code2648/da-id-q1-2022-refresh/content/800/820-athena-federated-query.md

 ![](/static/800/820media/image5.png)

-6. Wait for the function to deploy.
-Go back to the Athena window and select the newly deployed Lambda function, for Catalog Name enter `Postgres_DB` and click ‘Connect’
+8. Wait for the function to deploy.
+Go back to the Athena window, click the refresh button next to **Choose or enter a Lambda function**.
+Select the newly deployed Lambda function and choose ‘Connect data source’
 ![](/static/800/820media/image6.png)

-7. Once the function is deployed.
+9. Once the function is deployed.
 Select the function and change handler string in runtime setting as below:

 :::code{language=java showLineNumbers=false showCopyAction=true}
 com.amazonaws.athena.connectors.jdbc.postgresql.PostGreSqlCompositeHandler